Welcome to today's edition of the Rush 24-7 podcast.

 That's what independence means.

-Men of property, men of wealth, but it wanted till Lincoln came, who was by the way, a Republican.
+Men of property, men of wealth, but it wasn't until Lincoln came along, who was, by the way, a Republican.

 One word being mentioned by business leaders and economists more frequently when the conversation turns to why jobs are not returning more quickly, and the word is uncertainty.